tku137/vial-qmk/keyboards/splitkb/elora/keymaps/tku137/readme.md

 ## Adjust leyer

 The adjust layer uses some keyboard specific settings on the right and has been extended by brightness keys on the left.
+On the right, there is a RGB underglow toggle, HSV adjustment keys and RGB effect mode cycle.
+There is a fixed Rainbow Swirl effect key as well as a row of static colors to choose from.